PHLA10 Reason and Truth

 - The Problem of Evil.
 Carefully outline the argument

-against the existence of God which is based on the existence
+against the existence of God which is based on the evident presence

-of evil.
+of evil in the world.
 What kind of argument is this?
 How strong do you

 think it is?
 Why?
 Try to give an overall assessment of whether